Affirmative Action Policy

 Title IX Compliance

 Title IX of the Education Amendments Act of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
 To ensure compliance with Title IX and other federal and state civil rights laws, the college has developed policies that prohibit sex discrimination, which includes sexual harassment, sexual assault, and sexual violence by employees, students, or third parties.
-Inquiries concerning the application of Title IX and/or questions as to how to file a complaint of sex discrimination may be referred to WNC’s Title IX Coordinator Mark Ghan at (775) 445-4231 or firstname.lastname@example.org.
-In his absence, contact the WNC Human Resources office, the WNC Dean of Students or the Office for Civil Rights of the United States Department of Education.
+Inquiries concerning the application of Title IX and/or questions as to how to file a complaint of sex discrimination may be referred to WNC’s Title IX Coordinator Mark Ghan at (775) 445-3219 or firstname.lastname@example.org.
+In his absence, contact the WNC Human Resources office, the Office for Civil Rights of the United States Department of Education, or the Nevada Equal Rights Commission.